Home/Blog/

 • Being flexible about customer requests as small accommodations can enhance the customer experience.

-Dispute resolution is a critical soft skill for a restaurant manager as it plays a pivotal role in maintaining a positive and harmonious work environment.
+Conflict resolution is a critical soft skill for a restaurant manager as it plays a pivotal role in maintaining a positive and harmonious work environment.
 When conflicts arise, whether among staff members or with customers, the manager's ability to handle them effectively is paramount.

 This involves active listening to understand the root of the issue, providing a platform for all parties to express their concerns, and working towards a mutually satisfactory resolution.